 Tax units (TU)

 The 1994 Income Tax Law reform established the concept of a taxable unit as an element that reduces the negative effects created by inflation on the determination of the tax rates.
 The tax code established the initial TU at VEF 1, with annual basis adjustments according to the variation on the Consumer Price Index (CPI) from the previous year.
 This parameter for adjustment has been abrogated in the new Master Tax Code.
-For 2018, TU was VES 17.
-For 2019, the TU the most recently published value is VES 50.
+For 2019, the TU was 50 bolívar soberano (VES).
+For 2020, the TU published value is VES 1,500.

 Additional rates and considerations